datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Uninstalling or deleting subdatasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: ! datalad command; uninstall
+.. index:: !
+DataLad command; uninstall

 Depending on the exact aim, different commands are of relevance for deleting a DataLad subdataset.
 The softer (and not so much "deleting" version)